Counting thin subgraphs via packings faster than meet-in-the-middle time: Acknowledgments

 \section{Acknowledgments}

-This research was supported in part by the Swedish Research Council, Grant VR 2012-4730 (A.B.), the Academy of Finland, Grants 252083 and 256287 (P.K.), and by the National Science Centre of Poland, Grant N206 567140 (\L.K.).
+A preliminary conference abstract of this work has appeared as A. Bj\"orklund, P. Kaski, and \L. Kowalik, ``Counting thin subgraphs via packings faster than meet-in-the-middle time,'' Proceedings of the 25th ACM-SIAM Symposium on Discrete Algorithms (SODA 2014, Portland, Oregon, January 5--7, 2014), SIAM, Philadelphia, PA, 2014, pp.~594--603.
+This research was supported in part by the Swedish Research Council, Grant VR 2012-4730 (A.B.), the Academy of Finland, Grants 252083, 256287, and 283437 (P.K.), and by t he National Science Centre of Poland, Grants N206 567140 and 2013/09/B/ST6/03136 (\L.K.).